RamandeepBhatia-371/RamandeepBhatia-371/README.md

 expertise as data scientist.
 My personality, I believe, has also played a significant part in my capacity to flourish in this field.
 I am a very analytical, data-driven, and calculated person.
 I like to look at the statistics before making decisions in my personal life as well.
-I enjoy analysing outcomes.]
+I enjoy analysing outcomes]

 ## 👋 About me